-From a operational standpoint the RS32 was a bit less powerful than the previous RS27.
+From an operational standpoint the RS32 was a bit less powerful than the previous RS27.
 It did, however, feature an upgraded prime mover, the 251 used in the later Century series.
 The model could almost be classed as a variant with so few units sold and just two railroads ultimately purchasing it.
-Today, at least two example sof the RS32 remains preserved.
+Today, at least two examples of the RS32 remains preserved.